ahnafzareef/XNOR-9/README.md

 ## How well it works

 About 95% on MNIST.
-It's a small network, so it won't beat a big one, but the goal was efficient hardware, not the highest score.
 It guesses best when you draw big, centered, and thick.
+Im looking to add normalization so it works the absolute best even if the writing doesn't resemble the training data set

 ## References